ahoraquesinosven/api-registro-femicidios/README.md

 ### Quick start

-* Run `docker-compose up`.
+* Run `docker compose up`.
 This will take a bit the first time since the docker images need to be built or downloaded.
 Once done, the strapi admin console can be accessed at

 ## License